Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

 Future Plans – 2019/20

-- Take part in competitions against other local schools
+- Take part in more competitions and festivals against other local schools

 - To set up new extra curricular clubs such as golf, martial arts and dancing.

 - To continue links with local schools to aid transition and offer a wider range of equipment